huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### Inspect model or dataset metadata

-Get important information about a model or dataset as shown in the following:
+Get important information about a model or dataset as shown below:

 ```python
 >>> from huggingface_hub import HfApi